-Lastly, the final partitioning scheme is chosen in the final validation phase.
-The candidates considered are (i) the machine-learning based range rules, (ii) the fine-grained lookup table, (iii) a simple hash-based partitioning, and (iv) full-table replication.
+the fine-grained lookup table, (iii) a simple hashbased partitioning, and (iv) full-table replication.
 The scheme chosen is the one with the fewest distributed transactions.
 In case two schemes lead to similar results, the simpler of the two is chosen.